OCR-D/spec/web_api.md

 ## Suggested Architecture for the Implementers

+There are different ways to build a system which implements this Web API.
+In this section, we suggest 3 types of architecture, starting from the simplest setup.
+The implementers do not have to strictly follow one of them, but free to choose the approach which fits their situation best.

 ### Centralized approach

-There are different ways to build a system which implements this Web API.
 The simplest way is having everything implemented and installed in one server, as shown in Figure 1.
+In this case, the Web API Server implements all endpoints from this specification.
+On the same machine, there are also all processors and Nextflow installed, either natively or using Docker.
+Whenever a request arrives, the Web API Server just calls the appropriate command, e.g. `ocrd-[processor]` or Nextflow related command, and returns results to the users.

 <figure>
   <img src="images/web-api-simple.jpg" alt="A simple architecture of a system with Web API"/>